The Green Hornet (2011 film): Development

 Variety reported in October 1992 that The Green Hornet was one of the properties represented by Leisure Concepts Inc., and though the trade paper said, without explanation, "rights in limbo", negotiations were ongoing with Universal Pictures.
 By September 1993, Chuck Pfarrer had finished the screenplay.
 Rich Wilkes was hired to rewrite Pfarrer's script, which resulted in George Clooney signing a pay-or-play contract.
-Clooney dropped out in December 1995 to star in Batman and Robin, and an anonymous source at Universal told Entertainment Weekly the following May that Greg Kinnear was being looked at for the title role.
+Clooney dropped out in December 1995 to star in Batman and Robin (1997), and an anonymous source at Universal told Entertainment Weekly the following May that Greg Kinnear was being looked at for the title role.
 Jason Scott Lee by this time had signed on to co-star as Kato.
 Universal hired music video director Michel Gondry in January 1997 for his feature film directorial debut.
 Gondry rewrote the Wilkes screenplay with Edward Neumeier, but after a year and a half of development, in which designs for props and vehicles had been created, the studio canceled the project.
 Lawrence Gordon and Lloyd Levin had been signed on to produce by January 1997.
 Mark Wahlberg was offered the lead role, but the film languished in development hell and Gondry eventually left.

 In April 2000, Universal entered early negotiations with Jet Li to star as Kato for $5.2 million against 5% of the film's gross.
-Dark Horse Entertainment and Charles Gordon joined Larry Gordon and Lloyd Levin as producers.
-Christopher McQuarrie was writing a script by June 2000, but with it uncompleted by October, Li moved on to work on The One while remaining attached to The Green Hornet.
+Dark Horse Entertainment and Charles Gordon joined Lawrence Gordon and Levin as producers.
+Christopher McQuarrie was writing a script by June 2000, but with it uncompleted by October, Li moved on to work on The One (2001) while remaining attached to The Green Hornet.
 After spending about $10 million in development since 1992, Universal put The Green Hornet in turnaround in November 2001, by which time Li and the producers were no longer involved.
-Paramount and Columbia Pictures showed interest in picking up Universal's option, but Miramax Films won the bidding that month with what Variety reported as "a deal approaching $3 million".
+Paramount Pictures and Columbia Pictures showed interest in picking up Universal's option, but Miramax Films won the bidding that month with what Variety reported as "a deal approaching $3 million".
 In May 2003 the studio was working with automobile companies on product placement opportunities for the Black Beauty.
-As part of the deal, Miramax would receive its "hero car" and $35 million in additional marketing.
+As part of the deal, Miramax Films would receive its "hero car" and $35 million in additional marketing.
 The car company that would have landed the deal would be given the chance to help develop The Green Hornet, since a script had yet to be written and no director was attached to the planned 2005 release.
-Variety noted this figure would have tied the record $35 million deal between Ford Motor Company and MGM that featured the company's Aston Martin Vanquish, Jaguar XKR and Ford Thunderbird in the James Bond film Die Another Day.
+Variety noted this figure would have tied the record $35 million deal between Ford Motor Company and Metro-Goldwyn-Mayer (MGM) that featured the company's Aston Martin Vanquish, Jaguar XKR and Ford Thunderbird in the James Bond film Die Another Day.